ad1992/fuzzify/README.md

 ## Why

-I made this library as a result of learning about [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm to calculate minimum number of single-character edits (insertions, deletions or substitutions) required to transform one word to another by [Vladimir Levenshtein](https://en.wikipedia.org/wiki/Vladimir_Levenshtein).
+I made this library as a result of learning about [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) algorithm to calculate minimum number of single-character edits (insertions, deletions or substitutions) required to transform the word to another by [Vladimir Levenshtein](https://en.wikipedia.org/wiki/Vladimir_Levenshtein).

 > [!NOTE]
 > Note: The library is at a very early stage so if you want to
-> help improve it, please open an [issue](https://github.com/ad1992/fuzzify/issues).
+> To help improve it, please open an [issue](https://github.com/ad1992/fuzzify/issues).

+## Live Demo

+You can check the demo [here](https://fuzzify.vercel.app/).

 ## Installation